todddeluca/todddeluca.github.io/_posts/2014-03-07-understanding-find.md

     find . -type d -exec chmod 2775 {} \; -or -type f -name '*.py' -exec chmod 775 {} \; -or -type f -exec chmod 664 {} \;

-## Righting our Wrongs
+## Righting Our Wrongs

-Now that you understand the RIGHT mental model of find, it should be easy to understand what the user in our original problem was doing wrong and how to fix it.
+Now that you understand the right mental model of `find`, it should be easy to understand what the user in our original problem was doing wrong and how to fix it.
 Here was their working `-print` command: